Medgar Evers: Legacy

-On the 40th anniversary of Evers's assassination, hundreds of civil rights veterans, government officials, and students from across the country gathered around his grave site at Arlington National Cemetery to celebrate his life and legacy.
+On the 40th anniversary of Evers' assassination, hundreds of civil rights veterans, government officials, and students from across the country gathered around his gravesite at Arlington National Cemetery to celebrate his life and legacy.
 Barry Bradford and three students—Sharmistha Dev, Jajah Wu, and Debra Siegel, formerly of Adlai E. Stevenson High School in Lincolnshire, Illinois—planned and hosted the commemoration in his honor.
 Evers was the subject of the students' research project.

 In October 2009, Navy Secretary Ray Mabus, a former Mississippi governor, announced that USNS Medgar Evers (T-AKE-13), a Lewis and Clark-class dry cargo ship, would be named in the activist's honor.
 The ship was christened by Myrlie Evers-Williams on November 12, 2011.

-In June 2013, a statue of Evers was erected at his alma mater, Alcorn State University, to commemorate the 50th anniversary of his death.
+In June 2013, a statue of Evers was erected at his alma mater, Alcorn State University, to commemorate the 50th anniversary of Evers' death.
 Alumni and guests from around the world gathered to recognize his contributions to American society.

-Evers was honored in a tribute at Arlington National Cemetery on the 50th anniversary of his death.
+Evers was also honored in a tribute at Arlington National Cemetery on the 50th anniversary of his death.
 Former President Bill Clinton, Attorney General Eric Holder, Navy Secretary Ray Mabus, Senator Roger Wicker, and NAACP President Benjamin Jealous all spoke commemorating Evers.
 Evers's widow, Myrlie Evers-Williams, spoke of his contributions to the advancement of civil rights:

 Medgar was a man who never wanted adoration, who never wanted to be in the limelight.
 He was a man who saw a job that needed to be done and he answered the call and the fight for freedom, dignity and justice not just for his people but all people.

-He was identified as a Freedom hero by The My Hero Project.
+Evers was identified as a Freedom hero by The My Hero Project.

 In 2017, the Medgar and Myrlie Evers House was named as a National Historic Landmark.
-In 2019, the site was designated a National Monument.
+Two years later, the site was designated a National Monument.

+The Route 3 Bridge over the Hackensack River is dedicated to Evers.

+In 2024, Evers was awarded the Presidential Medal of Freedom by President Joe Biden.
+The following year, as part of a series of anti-DEI deletions by the U.S. Department of Defense, a profile of Evers was deleted from the Arlington National Cemetery website.